SoCoDeN/Simulation/README.md

 Welcome!

-You can find the full details of the project, including the abstract, data dictionary, and how to subject your data [here](https://socoden.github.io/Simulation/).
+You can find the full details of the project, including the summary, data dictionary, and how to submit your data [here](https://socoden.github.io/Simulation/).